 - Salsa.
 An instant, zero-work way to perk up our vegetarian taco filling.

 - Tortillas.
 We love to pile all the delicious taco ingredients into a flour or corn tortillas.
 If you prefer, you can certainly use hard shells instead.

 - Cheese.
 Feta, queso fresco, or cheddar cheese are all tasty options for these tacos.

-- Toss the potatoes with olive oil and spices.
-Spread them into an even layer on a baking sheet.
+- Toss the Potatoes With Oil and Spices.
+Spread them into an even layer.

-- Bake at 400 degrees F for 25 to 30 minutes, flipping twice during baking.
+- Bake the Potatoes.
+Bake at 400 degrees F for 25 to 30 minutes, flipping twice during baking.

-- Stir in the black beans and salsa.
+- Continue Cooking.
+Add the black beans and salsa.

 - To Store.
 Refrigerate taco filling in an airtight storage container for up to 4 days.
 Store leftover tortillas according to package directions.